Hot Springs on the River

 Fall, Winter, Spring, between Labor Day and Memorial Day (Tuesday - Saturday)

-Summertime, between the Saturday of Memorial Day to Labor Day (Tuesday - Saturday)
+Summertime, between the Saturday of Memorial Day to Labor Day Monday.

 The canyon from Willow Beach to Hoover Dam (Black Canyon) will be managed as a rural-natural zone.
 During the busy boating season there are no horsepower restrictions and PWCs are allowed Tuesday - Saturday.
 Most people target their hot springs trip for Saturdays in PWC.